Good Divorce Week

 It is always worth discussing your separation with your children’s school, to assist teachers so they can keep an eye on your children.

-Principal solicitor at 828 Law, Angela Singleton, is a founding partner of a charity called Voices in the Middle which aims to help and support children whose families have broken down.
+Principal solicitor at 828 Law, Angela Bartley, is a founding partner of a charity called Voices in the Middle which aims to help and support children whose families have broken down.
 Involved in fund raising, marketing, and the development of this charity, 828 Law goes the extra mile to help families and their children to ensure that separation is as pain free as possible for all concerned.

 Are you ready to separate?